vedro-universe/vedro-docs/docs/quick-start.md

 ## Introduction

-Start small, stay sharp.
+**Vedro** is a pragmatic testing framework that adapts to you, not the other way around.
+With plain Python assertions, flexible syntax styles, and a plugin-first architecture, Vedro makes testing enjoyable again.

 This guide walks you through the essentials by example: no theory, no fluff, just the foundation you'll build real tests on.

 ## 1. Scenarios: The Heart of Vedro